TheodoreGisis/My_Automatic_Watering_System/README.md

 5.Connect the black wire of the pump and connect to the adapter on minus pin (-).

 6.Take a jumper wire and connect to the plus pin of the adapter and connect with NO (Normally open 120–240V terminal) pin on Relay.

+7. Connect the ground and the Vcc pins of the Ultrasonic sensor in breadboard.

+8.Connect the trig pin of the Ultrasonic sensor on pin 9 of Arduino and echo pin on 13.

+9.Connect the Vcc and the ground of the soil moisture sensor on the breadboard.

+10.Connect moisture's A0 pin on the A0 analog pin of the Arduino.

+11.Connect the Vcc and the ground pins of BMP280 Barometric.

+12.